Stability for linearized gravity on the Kerr spacetime: The linearized Einstein equation

-{PsiABCD@$\vartheta\Psi_{ABCD}$} We now formulate, following \cite{BaeVal15}, the linearized versions of a commutator relation, the vacuum Ricci relations, and the vacuum Bianchi identity.
-The quantity $\Qop{}_{ABCA'}$ introduced in \eqref{eq:QoppaToGCov} is the symmetrized part of the spinor $\Qop{}_{AA'BC}$ used there.
-Let $\vartheta\Psi_{ABCD}$ be the covariant linearized Weyl spinor in the sense of \cite{BaeVal15}.
-The relations and identities are
+The quantity $\Qop{}_{ABCA'}$ introduced in \eqref{eq:QoppaToGCov} is the symmetrized part of the spinor $\Qop{}_{AA'BC}$ used in \cite{BaeVal15}. {T3thetaPsiABCD@$\vartheta\Psi_{ABCD}$} Define $\vartheta\Psi_{ABCD}$ to be the covariant linearized Weyl spinor in the sense of \cite{BaeVal15}.
+Recall that $\Psi_{ABCD}$ denotes the unperturbed Weyl curvature of the background Kerr metric.